the-root-user/blog/content/posts/Pwn-0x0-Warmup/index.md

 Simple enough, right?

-In Assembly, arguments to a function are first passed into memory and then the function is called.
+When we execute a binary, the binary name and the arguments to its function(s) are stored on the stack (in memory).
+They are accessed differently in different architectures.

-After seeing the disassembly of both <abbr title="Architectures">archs</abbr>, you will be able to notice that the length of memory addresses changes.
-But..
-I want you to answer this question:
+After seeing the disassembled binaries of both <abbr title="Architectures">archs</abbr>, you will notice that the length of memory addresses changes.
+But.. wait
 > How are the command line arguments being parsed in memory?

 Let's compile the code, disassemble it, and see what's happening under the curtains.